Assessment Information for MNELAP

 The 2013 Minnesota legislative session amended the Minnesota Statutes 144.98 governing the accreditation of environmental laboratories.
 The amendments established a selection committee to determine qualifications of independent assessors and assessment organizations and review the applications from interested parties.
-The selection committee completed its preparation of the application materials in July, 2013.

 The Minnesota Statutes amendments include provisions for approval of employees of state or federal agencies with established agreements for mutual assistance or recognition with MDH.
 Therefore, state and federal employees should not use this application process.

 MNELAP will accept applications from assessment organizations and individual assessors interested in performing environmental laboratory assessments for compliance with our state laws and rules, including the 2003 NELAC Standard and the 2009 TNI Standard quarterly.

 If interested in becoming a MNELAP approved assessor or assessment organization, please check out the assessor application forms and requirements to see if you qualify.

 All approved assessors and assessment organizations must adhere to the responsibilities listed in the MDH Data Practices and Security Checklist.
 This checklist must be provided to all personnel involved with MNELAP assessments and must be acknowledged and signed by the individual assessor or a designee from the assessor organization.
 MNELAP must acknowledge and sign this checklist.

 After review of the applications, the selection committee reports their recommendations to MNELAP.
 MNELAP posts a list of qualified assessors and assessment organizations on its webpage and send notifications to applicants.
 Approvals for assessors and assessment organizations may extend from the date of notification/posting.
 Please note that meeting the qualifications and requirements does not guarantee acceptance as an assessor.